EXCLUSIVE-US power utility Allete explores sale, sources say

 By David French

-Dec 5 (Reuters) - Allete ALE.N, a U.S. power utility and renewable energy developer that has a market value of about $5 billion, including debt, is exploring a sale of the company, people familiar with the matter said on Tuesday.
+Dec 5 (Reuters) - Allete Inc ALE.N, a U.S. power utility and renewable energy developer that has a market value of about $5.2 billion, including debt, is exploring a sale of the company, people familiar with the matter said on Tuesday.

 Allete is working with JPMorgan Chase & Co JPM.N on a sale process that has attracted suitors that include infrastructure funds and buyout firms, the sources said, cautioning that no deal is certain and asking not to be identified because the matter is confidential.